-According to Bankrate, most home insurance policies will not cover damage associated with earth movement such as an earthquake or sinkhole.
+According to Bankrate, most home insurance policies will not cover damage associated with earth movements such as an earthquake or sinkhole.

 Homeowners often think their basic insurance policy will cover their entire property—buildings and contents within them—in the event of a flood.
 Unfortunately, most insurance policies do not cover flooding.